Ellen & Tony

-Ellen's story of caring for her partner Tony, diagnosed in 2013 with operable pancreatic adenocarcinoma
+Ellen's story of caring for her partner Tony, who was diagnosed with operable pancreatic cancer in 2013.

-My partner, Tony, was diagnosed with pancreatic cancer in August 2013 and although we have not lived together for 12 years I had already supported him through periods of severe depression and a TIA (mini stroke).
+My partner, Tony, was diagnosed with pancreatic cancer in August 2013.
+Although we have not lived together for 12 years I had already supported him through periods of severe depression and a TIA (mini stroke).
 It seemed natural, therefore, that I should help again now.

 Diagnosis and treatment